KDB2/BlackProject/README.md

 - Test TDDB modelization when several area are provided.
 - Compare datacruncher results with amsRel for TDDB.
 - TDDB is Negative if breakdown too fast.
 Take care of this.
+- Fix situation where some unfinished units have a lower TTF than finished ones.
+EM.
+- Apply fix for EM and non ordered factors to TDDB

 ## Chart: